Monday, February 22, 2010

 B: Another wonderful set of lyrics here from the Portuguese, especially in lines like “Eu não... pedirei perdão / Quando gozar o pecado / E voltar a dar de mim”.
 I love how they can put fado on such a pedestal most of the time and then come up with something like this!
 Makes me understand now why Sabrina was such a schlager princess.

-V: The big hair and dangly earrings are back.
+V: The big hair and dangly earrings are back!
 Fantastic arrangement for the orchestra.
-Dulce has an interesting face, like she ran into a glass door and never got her nosed fixed.

 13 Denmark

-B: Another set of very run-of-the-mill lyrics here.
-Was it the theme for 1991 (along with all the backing singers standing in a line)?
+B: Another set of say-nothing lyrics.
+Was it the overarching theme for 1991 (along with all the backing singers standing in a line)?

 V: Is that the world’s tallest man on backing vocals?